-Portrait mode is still in beta stages, but the good news is, if you want to replicate that bokeh effect in your photos, you can start doing so today, no iPhone 7 Plus required.
+Portrait mode is still in beta stages, but the good news is, if you want to replicate that bokeh effect in your iPhone photos, you can start doing so today.
 I’ll show you how.

 There is an app for that bokeh effect

 For the past several years, I’ve actually used a variety of third-party application to simulate bokeh in some of my photos.
 You can see several examples of that on my Instagram feed.
 I’ve been going back and forth between 3 apps, but I always come back to the same one, mostly because it seems to be the best.

 Even though this isn’t the most up-to-date, I believe Tadaa SLR has the best edge detection of the three apps, which makes it my go-to when I’m going for that kind of effect.